|

 Pass it along!

 It’s no secret that we are big fans of tallow around here.
 Whether using for cooking or skincare products, tallow is a staple for our family.
-After trying everything under the sun to help my skin—prone to dryness—tallow balm has been far and away my favorite.
+After trying everything under the sun to help my skin, prone to dryness, tallow balm has been far and away my favorite.

-When our infant son began to experience dry skin and eczema patches as well, tallow balm has taken permanent residence in our medicine cabinet.
+After our infant son began to experience dry skin and eczema patches as well, tallow balm has taken permanent residence in our medicine cabinet.
 Thankfully, with only two ingredients, making it yourself at home is super easy.
-We’ll walk you through exactly how you can make your own tallow balm and why you might want to!

 Our Story – Why We Use Tallow

-Thankfully, after changing our diet to primarily real, whole foods and incorporating nutrient dense foods like liver, most of the skin issues that I’ve always had have been completely resolved.
-However, occasionally in the winter months when the air is dry, I can still get a bit of dry skin.
-These rare occurrences are what first introduced me to tallow balm.
+After changing to a real, whole food diet and incorporating nutrient dense foods like liver, most of the skin issues that I’ve always had have completely resolved.

 smiling homestead family in overalls

-I wanted to have something on hand, other than petroleum based Aquaphor, to help when dry skin patches appeared.
+I wanted to have something on hand with natural oils—not filled with toxic ingredients—to help when dry skin patches appeared.
 That’s when I first learned of tallow for skin care.
-Soon after, I whipped up my first batch of tallow balm and was hooked.
-Now, almost all of our skin care products are tallow based like our tallow deodorant, magnesium lotion, and sunscreen.
+Soon after, I whipped up my first batch of our very own tallow balm and was hooked.

 What is Tallow Balm?

-Tallow balm is a nourishing and natural skin moisturizer with the main ingredient being tallow or beef fat.
+Tallow balm is a nourishing and natural skin moisturizer with the main ingredient being tallow or rendered beef fat.
 Because tallow is a solid at room temperature, another liquid oil (we prefer olive oil) is added to the tallow to give tallow balm a texture better suited for easy application on skin.
-While it may sound funny to promote the wonders of applying beef fat to skin, tallow for skincare has actually been used throughout history.

 easy homemade tallow balm recipe

 Dating back to medieval times, the Romans and ancient Egyptians have used tallow as a miraculous agent of healing for skin.
-Whether used as a soap, balm, or lotion, tallow has long been touted for its ability to moisturize along with the potential for helping to heal other skin ailments like burns and scrapes.
+Whether used as a soap, balm, or tallow lotion, tallow has long been touted for its ability to moisturize, along with the potential for helping to heal other skin ailments like burns and scrapes.

 Why Use Tallow Balm for Skin?